pupal: student project aimed to provide elderly with a smart diaper solution

 Our programs are recognized as Human-Centered Technology Design STEM degrees.

-The multidisciplinary nature of design thinking and design research, combined with students with unique academic and professional experiences create an educationally-rich space of interdisciplinary minds within the MID program.
-The curriculum specializes in fortifying the designer’s role in humanizing connections between people and technology, with a focus on the areas of interaction design, healthcare design, service design, product design, and user-experience research.
+The inherently interdisciplinary nature of design thinking and design research, combined with students' diverse academic and professional backgrounds, creates an educationally-rich environment of interdisciplinary collaboration within the MID program.
+The curriculum specializes in fortifying the designer's role in humanizing connections between people and technology, with a focus on the areas of interaction design, healthcare design, service design, product design, and user-experience research.

 The School of Industrial Design at Georgia Tech is among the distinct preeminent design programs in the U.S. with access to the resources of a top-tier research university.
 Access to distinguished faculty and emerging technologies present a highly favorable environment for discovery, innovation, and intellectual freedom.